 Known as the birthplace of rock and roll, Memphis is a must-see destination for music lovers of all types.
-From blues to gospel and soul, Beale Street is the place to go to experience the best of Memphis music.
+Beale Street is where to experience the best Memphis music, from blues to gospel and soul.

 See Related: Best Raod Trips in the USA

 Marianna and Helena, Arkansas, are charming towns near the Mississippi River.
 These towns offer kayaking, camping, fishing, and walking opportunities at the state park.
 You can also find Delta barbecue at Marianna’s award-winning Jones Bar & Cheddar Diner.